bhisaac/5eFP/5eFP-SRD.md

 Many weapons have special properties related to their use, as shown in the Weapons table.

-**_Ammunition._** You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon in your equipment.
+**_Ammunition._** You can use a weapon with the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon in your equipment.
 Ammunition is a special multi-use item.
-Each time you attack with the weapon that uses ammunition and roll a 1, your ammunition depletes, as indicated by turning the ammunition card sideways.
-If your ammunition is already depleted, you have only one piece of ammunition left, represented by turning the card upside down.
+Each time you attack with the weapon that uses ammunition and roll a 1, your ammunition depletes, as indicated by either turning the ammunition card sideways or otherwise marking the ammunition somehow.
+If your ammunition is already depleted, you have only one piece of ammunition left, represented by turning the card upside down or marking a 1 next to the ammunition.
 After using the last piece of ammunition, discard the ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-­handed weapon).

-~~You may purchase ammunition during a downtime or preparation round before deploying onto the world map by spending ⛁ for each type of ammunition.~~

 Ammunition may be used to make melee attacks.
 If you are proficient with the weapon that uses the ammunition, you are proficient with melee attacks using that weapon's ammunition as well.
 Ammunition deals 1 point of damage.
-If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see “Improvised Weapons” later in the section).
+If you use a weapon with the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see “Improvised Weapons” later in the section).
 A sling must be loaded to deal any damage when used in this way.

 **_Heavy._** Small creatures have disadvantage on attack rolls with heavy weapons.
 A heavy weapon’s size and bulk make it too large for a Small creature to use effectively.

-**_Light._** A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.
+**_Light._** A light weapon is small and easy to handle, making it ideal for fighting with two weapons.

 **_Loading._** Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action or reaction to fire it, regardless of the number of attacks you can normally make.

 **_Multi-Use._** This weapon can be used multiple times, but each time it is used, there is a chance it will deplete, like ammunition.
-Each time you attack with a multi-use weapon and roll a 1, the multi-use weapon depletes, indicated by turning the weapon card sideways.
-If your multi-use weapon is already depleted, you have only one left, represented by turning the card upside down.
-After using the last multi-use weapon, discard the weapon card to the equipment deck discard pile.
-Drawing the multi-use item from a quiver, case, or other container is part of the attack.
+Each time you attack with a multi-use weapon and roll a 1, the multi-use weapon depletes, indicated by turning the weapon card sideways or otherwise marking it as depleted.
+If your multi-use weapon is already depleted, you have only one left, represented by turning the card upside down or marking a 1 next to the weapon.
+After using the last multi-use weapon, discard the weapon.
+Drawing the multi-use weapon from a quiver, case, or other container is part of the attack.

-~~You may purchase more multi-use items during a downtime or preparation round before deploying onto the world map by spending ⛁.
-For each ⛁ spent on a chosen multi-use weapon, you roll one more action die when determining whether or not your multi-use weapon depletes.
-Ammunition may use a maximum of three action dice.
-Remove all depletion on all multi-use items, represented by returning the equipment card to its upright position, after spending ⛁ on Rest and Repairs.~~

 **_Range._** A weapon that can be used to make a ranged attack has a range in parentheses after the ammunition or thrown property.
 The range lists the weapon’s normal range in squares.
 You may make a ranged attack beyond the weapon's normal range, but doing so imposes disadvantage on the attack roll.